paulshuker/textangle.nvim/README.md

 A customisable neovim plugin to fix line widths to form paragraphs built in lua.

 Neovim's [textwidth](https://neovim.io/doc/user/options.html#'tw') is already great!
-This plugin will give you more control over your text's paragraphs.
+This plugin will give you slightly more control over your paragraphs.
+Textangle does not rely on the LSP.
+But, it can still reformat single-line code comments.

 ## Install